OakmossOVO/Rewind-Protocol/README.md

 ### AI Assistance

-ChatGPT was used during development for:
+ChatGPT was used as a development support tool throughout the project.

-- Code debugging assistance
-- UI design suggestions
-- Development planning
+AI assistance was used for:

+- Brainstorming and refining the core gameplay concept
+- Planning the level progression and difficulty curve
+- Debugging Unity and C# scripting issues
+- Explaining Unity workflows such as scene management, UI setup, Pixel Perfect Camera settings, and build preparation
+- Helping organize the intro, mid-game, and ending story sequences

-All final implementation, integration, testing, and project decisions were completed by the developer.
+All final implementation decisions, Unity scene setup, asset integration, code testing, bug fixing, gameplay tuning, and final project submission were completed by the developer.

 ### Tutorials and References